 At birth, infants can respond to human voices.
 They are also capable of distinguishing between the sounds of different languages, and they begin to show a preference for the language spoken by their mothers soon after birth.
 In one experiment, infants of English-speaking mothers and infants of Spanish-speaking mothers were given a pacifier that could record how often they sucked.
-Then the researchers linked the infants’ sucking patterns to recordings of women’s voices, so that when the infants increased or decreased their rate of sucking they heard a woman speaking in English or a woman speaking in Spanish.
-Both groups of infants controlled their sucking to hear more recordings of a woman speaking in the same language as their mothers, showing that they preferred this language to other languages.
+Then the researchers linked the infants’ sucking patterns to recordings of women’s voices so that when the infants increased or decreased their rate of sucking, they heard a woman speaking in English or a woman speaking in Spanish.
+Both groups of infants controlled their sucking to hear more recordings of a woman speaking the same language as their mothers, showing that they preferred this language to other languages.

 Moon, C., Cooper, R. P., & Fifer, W. P. (1993).
 Two-day-olds prefer their native language.
 Infant Behavior and Development, 16, 495